 Ordinarily, as you walk around, your leg muscles squeeze your veins and keep blood flowing back to the heart.
-But if you are inactive for many hours, blood flow in the veins of your legs may slow so much that clots form.
+But if you don't move your legs for many hours, blood flow in the veins of your legs may slow so much that clots form.
 Long periods of inactivity can occur during a long airplane flight or while recovering from an operation or stroke, for example.

 Certain people are more likely to get blood clots.
 These include:

 - People with some medical problems, including cancers and inherited abnormalities of the blood-clotting system

 - People on certain medications, such as birth control pills and hormone therapy

 Anyone who develops DVT is at risk of developing a pulmonary embolism.

 A pulmonary embolism can lead to a sudden and sometimes very dramatic decrease in blood flow through the lungs.
 The decrease in blood flow can reduce the amount of blood flowing to your heart and the rest of your body.
 This can cause a drop in blood pressure and lead to fainting spells and even sudden death.

 The blood flow decreases in part because the blood clot blocks blood flow.
 In addition, the blockage damages the walls of the lung's blood vessels.
 The damage releases chemicals that cause blood vessels to narrow.

 Some blood clots in the leg veins do not cause any symptoms.
 However, when the blood clots involve larger veins, they generally cause:

 - Leg pain and tenderness